robsicat/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+There are billions people in the world, many who have disabilities.
+From color blindness, hearing impairment.
+Making your site accessible, allows everyone equal opportunity to experience and use web and mobile products and sites.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+- Use proper semantic tags
+- Include alt text for all images
+- Make forms responsive so they are easy to complete on any device
+- Make your site easy to navigate with keyboards vs touch

 3. How would you explain the concept of a variable to someone new to programming?
+- A variable is just a way to store something... in this case data.
+Imagine a kitchen with containers of things nicely labled.
+Like sugar, flour, rice, etc. Those are variables.

 4. What is the purpose of using functions in code?
+- A function is repeated set of actions you'll want to call on.
+In the kitchen analogy, imagine functions being recipes that you can use over and over again.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.